Riding a bicycle has so many advantages, but it can be dangerous as well.

 For further information on Riding in Georgia read the Bicycling Pocket Guide.

-If you or someone you care about was injured because of someone's careless driving, contact our Bicycle Accident Attorneys at The Brown Firm to represent the avid bicyclist in your life.
+If you or someone you care about was injured because of someone's careless driving, contact our Bicycle Accident s in Georgia to represent the avid bicyclist in your life.